 Jacob R. Moore

 Jordan Steingard is an editor and researcher based in New York.
-Prior to joining the Buell Center, Jordan worked alongside editor Diana Murphy at Metropolis Books, the architecture and design imprint at Distributed Art Publishers (DAP).
-She received a Bachelor of Arts in Urban Studies and Anthropology from Barnard College, and is pursuing her Masters in Liberal Studies from the CUNY Graduate Center.
+Prior to joining the Buell Center, Jordan worked at Metropolis Books, the architecture and design imprint at Distributed Art Publishers (DAP).
+She received a Bachelor of Arts in Urban Studies from Barnard College, and a Masters in Liberal Studies, with a focus in American Studies, from the CUNY Graduate Center.

 Dean, Graduate School of Architecture, Planning, and Preservation, Columbia University

 Professor of City and Regional Planning, College of Environmental Design, University of California, Berkeley

 Professor of Romance Languages and Literatures and African and African American Studies, Co-Director of the Harvard Mellon Urban Initiative, Affiliated Professor in Urban Planning and Design at the Graduate School of Design, Harvard University

 Associate Professor of Art History and Archaeology, Columbia University

 Director and Canada Research Chair in Architecture, Health, and Computation, Peter Guo-hua Fu School of Architecture, McGill University

 Nancy and George Rupp Professor of Architecture, Planning, and Preservation, Graduate School of Architecture, Planning, and Preservation; Professor in African American and African Diasporic Studies; Director, Institute for Research in African American Studies, Columbia University